Sandy-Patel02/New-Product-Documentation/README.md

 ## Password

 A static username and password are used to directly authenticate into the external system.
--  If you’re using the per-user identity type, each user accessing the external system manages their own username and password.
+-  If you’re using the per-user identity type, each user accessing the external system manages their own username and password..

 ## OAuth 2.0